 Ugh.
 This is such a hard question.
 Most of the time, I end up falling in love with the country I’m visiting.
 This said, Mexico has to be on the list.
 I’ve travelled to and through Mexico more than fifty times and typically visit a couple of times a year.
 The people, food, culture, architecture, history are all part of the equation.
 When I practice Spanish, people are patient.
 Remarkable!
 Really, there’s just too much to love for me.
 After I got my first vaccination, I immediately thought of returning to Mexico.

 Japan is endlessly fascinating for me.
 On the one hand, it’s all about modernity, convenience, and design while maintaining a relationship with its ancient history and religions.
-Shintoism, one of Japan’s main religions, is pervasive, has innumerable Gods, and focuses on nature, spirit, and ancestors, while it lacks structure.
+Shintoism, one of Japan’s main religions, is pervasive and focuses on nature, spirit, and ancestors, while it lacks structure.
 All of this in one of the more orderly countries in the world.
 I rarely knew what I was eating.
 Japan is where chaos and order meet.

 Thailand is earthy and unpredictable.
 It’s the best food and terrifying tuk-tuk rides in torrents of rain.
 It’s peaceful reclining Buddhas and tropical thunderclaps so loud it rattled my teeth.
 Thailand is a place that reminds me that I’m alive and I can accomplish anything.
 It is the microcosm of why we travel.